 High-resolution MM5 and WRF simulations, down to 1.3 km grid spacing, are being used to understand the structure and origin of orographically produced weather features.
 This image show simulated winds exiting the Columbia Gorge, the only near sea level gap across the Cascade Mountains.
 Note the strong winds developing over the western exit.

-The group maintains two different mesoscale ensemble systems for studying probabilistic weather prediction and data assimilation.
+The group maintains two different real-time mesoscale ensemble systems for studying probabilistic weather prediction and data assimilation, including an EnKF data assimilation system.
 This image shows precipitation from six members of the UWME ensemble prediction system.